Luzon rain forests

-The Luzon rain forests is a tropical moist broadleaf forest ecoregion on the island of Luzon.
-Luzon is the largest island in the Philippines, and the Luzon rain forests is the most extensive rainforest ecoregion of the country.
+The Luzon rain forest is a tropical moist broadleaf forest ecoregion on the island of Luzon.
+Luzon is the largest island in the Philippines, and the Luzon rain forest is the most extensive rainforest ecoregion in the country.
 The ecoregion includes the lowlands of Luzon and neighboring islands below 1000 meters elevation.
 Very little of the original rainforest remains, and the status of this area is critical/endangered.

 Geography

-The Luzon rain forests encompasses about 95,571 square kilometers (36,900 sq mi) out of the 109,965 sq kilometers (42,458 sq mi) of total area of the island of Luzon.
+The Luzon rain forests encompass about 95,571 square kilometers (36,900 sq mi) out of the 109,965 sq kilometers (42,458 sq mi) of the total area of the island of Luzon.
 Luzon is the largest and northernmost major island of the Philippines, located in the western Pacific Ocean.
 The Batanes and Babuyan Islands to the north, Catanduanes and Polillo Islands to the east, and Marinduque to the southwest are considered a part of the Luzon rain forests ecoregion.

 The Luzon montane rain forests ecoregion covers areas of the Sierra Madre, Zambales Mountains, and northern Cordillera Central above 1000 meters elevation.
-The Luzon tropical pine forests covers the central Cordillera Central above 1000 meters elevation.
+The Luzon tropical pine forests cover the central Cordillera Central above 1000 meters elevation.